 The Didactic Program in Dietetics (DPD) is an accredited program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 The University of Arizona School of Nutritional Sciences and Wellness houses a Didactic Program in Dietetics (DPD) delivered at 3 unique campuses (UA Main, UA Yuma, and Arizona Online).
-Additionally, an Individualized Supervised Practice Pathway (ISPP) is available in two tracks: UA Main- Tucson and a Distance option.
+Additionally, an Individualized Supervised Practice Pathway (ISPP) is available in two tracks for Doctoral Degree holders: UA Main- Tucson and a Distance option (refer to ISPP section of Handbook).